IzeLeam/SecureNginx/SECURITY.md

 Security Policy

 If you discover a security vulnerability in these templates or examples, please follow this process to report it responsibly.

-1. Do not post the vulnerability in public issue trackers.
-2. Contact the maintainers at <SECURITY_EMAIL> with a clear summary, steps to reproduce, and a suggested mitigation.
+Preferred (no professional email required)

+1. Use GitHub Security Advisories (recommended): open this repository's **Security → Advisories → Create private security advisory**.
+Provide a clear summary, steps to reproduce, and suggested mitigations there.
+This keeps the report private until a fix is ready.

+Alternate options

+- If you cannot use GitHub Security Advisories, you may send a message to the maintainers by email; if you don't have a dedicated professional email, using a personal address (Gmail, ProtonMail, etc.) is acceptable.
+In that case include a PGP key if you prefer encrypted communication.
+- As a last resort, open a public issue but do NOT include exploit details.
+Title it `SECURITY: <short description>` and request a private channel for further disclosure.

+Response & disclosure

-3. Give maintainers time to respond and fix the issue before public disclosure.
+- Give maintainers a reasonable time to respond and coordinate a fix before public disclosure.

-If you need to report a critical issue and want encryption, include a PGP key in your message.
+- If you need to provide sensitive proof-of-concept details, ask for a private contact channel in your initial message.

+Notes

-Note: These templates are educational; they do not provide full runtime security.
-Always audit configs before applying to production systems.
+- These templates are educational and do not provide full runtime security.
+Always audit configs and test in a safe environment before applying to production.